 Security Information and Event Management (SIEM)

 SIEM solutions collect and analyze security-related data from across the network.
-This includes logs, alerts, and events from various security devices and applications.
-SIEM solutions provide real-time visibility into the security posture of the organization and help in detecting and responding to threats.
+This data includes logs, alerts, and events from various security devices and applications.
+Consequently, SIEM solutions provide real-time visibility into the security posture of the organization and help in detecting and responding to threats.

 Cloud Security Posture Management (CSPM)